Asiphezi02-matiso/Career-Evidence-/README.md

 # Asiphezi Matiso 222285109 Portfolio
 ### Welcome to my portfolio as a third-year ICT student specializing in Communication Networks.
-This portfolio showcases my professional journey, skills, and career development
+This portfolio showcases my professional journey, skills, and career development.

 # 1.Career Counselling
 ### Evidence: